Integral, mean and covariance of the simplex-truncated multivariate normal distribution: Discussion

 \section{Discussion}

-To the author's best knowledge, the present work provides the first comparison of methods for estimating the integral, mean and covariance of MNDs truncated to the non-negative space under a unit simplex (i.e.\ ST-MNDs).
-In addition, one of the tested methods (the semi-analytical method) introduces a novel combination of the inclusion-exclusion principle~\cite{Edelsbrunner1995} and the moment generating function approach for hyperrectangularly-truncated MNDs~\cite{Manjunath2021}, for estimation of these quantities.
+The present work has two primary contributions.
+Firstly, to the author's best knowledge, this work provides the first comparison of methods for estimating the integral, mean and covariance of MNDs truncated to the non-negative space under a unit simplex (i.e.\ ST-MNDs).
+Secondly, one of the tested methods (the semi-analytical method) is a new method which is a novel combination of the inclusion-exclusion principle~\cite{Edelsbrunner1995} and the moment generating function approach for hyperrectangularly-truncated MNDs~\cite{Manjunath2021}, for estimation of these quantities.
 The calculations that this manuscript details, and the guidance provided around their best usage (Table~\ref{table:methods_summary}), have immediate application for modelling of compositional data which, in the absence of the truncations associated with this data type, would otherwise be normally distributed.